San Luis Obispo County Superior Court

-The Superior Court of California, County of San Luis Obispo, also known as the San Luis Obispo County Superior Court or San Luis Obispo Superior Court, is the California superior court with jurisdiction over San Luis Obispo County.
+The Superior Court of California, County of San Luis Obispo, informally known as the San Luis Obispo County Superior Court, is the California superior court with jurisdiction over San Luis Obispo County.

 History

 San Luis Obispo County was one of the original counties formed when California assumed statehood in 1850.

 In the election of April 14, 1850, J. Mariano Bonilla was elected County Judge and Joseph Warren and Jesus Luna were elected Justices of the Peace; collectively, the three were the members of the Court of Sessions.
 Warren resigned his position in November and Louis Raggio was appointed as his replacement.
 Early records, including court proceedings, were kept in Spanish.
 At the time, the Court of Sessions functioned as both the judicial and executive branches of the county government, controlling administrative and financial duties; the county Board of Supervisors system was implemented in 1852 to take over the executive role.

 The city of San Luis Obispo was not planned and surveyed until William Hutton was granted a license to do so by the Court of Sessions in August 1850.
 The justices of the Court of Sessions were Jesus Luna, Mariano G. Lascano, and Luis Raggio in January 1851, when they were required to post a bond.

 In addition to the Court of Sessions, the Second Judicial District consisted of the counties of San Luis Obispo and Santa Barbara.
 The first judge of the Second District was Henry A. Tefft, who was elected in 1850 and held the office until he drowned in the harbor of San Luis Obispo on February 6, 1852, after returning from a session of the court held in Santa Barbara.
 Joaquin Carrillo, then serving as the County Judge of Santa Barbara County, was appointed as his replacement.
 Judge Carrillo served until 1863, when San Luis Obispo County was incorporated into the First Judicial District and Pablo de la Guerra was elected and served until he resigned in 1873.
 Judge de la Guerra was succeeded by Judge Walter Murray, who served until his death in 1875, and was succeeded in turn by Judge Eugene Fawcett, who served until the new constitution rearranged the judicial system in 1879.